lorenzoeusepi77/kubernetes/README.md

        root@Ansible:~# yum install epel-release
        root@Ansible:~# yum install ansible-2.3.1.0-1.el7.noarch

-    c) Download the "Kubernetes" playbook from Git:
+    c) Download "Kubernetes" playbook from Git repo:

        root@Ansible:~# cd /etc/ansible/
        root@Ansible:~# git clone https://github.com/lorenzoeusepi77/kubernetes.git

-    d) For "new Kubernetes cluster" edit all necessary parameters in accordance with your
+    d) For "Kubernetes cluster setup" edit all necessary parameters in accordance with your
-       environment in hosts file: "kubernetes/inventories/production/hosts"
+       environment in inventory file: "kubernetes/inventories/production/hosts"

-    e) For "add node to Kubernetes cluster" edit all necessary parameters in accordance with your
+    e) For "Add edge nodes to existing Kubernetes cluster" edit all necessary parameters in accordance with your
-       environment in hosts file: "kubernetes/inventories/production/addedge"
+       environment in inventory file: "kubernetes/inventories/production/addedgehosts"

-    f) For "configure glusterfs for Kubernetes cluster" edit all necessary parameters in accordance with your environment in hosts file: "kubernetes/inventories/production/glusterfs"
+    f) For "configure persistent storage glusterfs for Kubernetes cluster" edit all necessary parameters in accordance with your environment in inventory file: "kubernetes/inventories/production/glusterfshosts"

     g) Create ssh key and copy an all Kubernetes servers (only if you use password authentication for servers):